jbannick/rust_dds_tms_01/README.md

 It publishes TMS Heartbeats from a TMS-enabled Device, such as a Generator (genset)
 and receives those messages at a TMS-enabled Dashboard.

-It uses an Object Management Group, Data Distribution Service library implemented
+It uses an Object Management Group, Data Distribution Service open source library implemented
 in pure Rust (no C or C++) by Atostek Oy, a Finnish company.
 See: https://quicksearch.dla.mil/qsDocDetails.aspx?ident_number=285095
 See: https://www.omg.org/omg-dds-portal/